ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 ### Custom-based servers
 {: #custom-based-bm}

-If one of the fast provisioning servers don't meet your workload needs, you can customize your {{site.data.keyword.baremetal_short}} to meet your needs.
+If one of the fast-provisioning servers don't meet your workload needs, you can customize your {{site.data.keyword.baremetal_short}} to meet your needs.
 Customized servers are generally provisioned in 2 - 4 hours.
 The provisioning time depends on complexity, quantity, and testing options.

 ### SAP-certified bare metal servers
 {: #bm-SAP-cert}